 Date: 2012 – ongoing

-Brandalism is an award winning international collective of over 80 artists that collaborate together to interrogate and challenge power relations that exist in public space.
+Brandalism is an award winning international collective of over 80 artists that collaborate together to interrogate and challenge corporate greenwashing and climate misinformation in public space.

 By embedding non-hierarchical working processes into large scale, public realm interventions, Brandalism aims to re-democratise access to public space for the communication of grassroots storytelling.
 Brandalism use collective forms of participation and consensus-based organising models that operate in relation to the state and corporate hegemonies that exists over the creation of message and meaning in public space.
 By mobilising artists via a network-based approach; and by facilitating the training of up to 100 people at a time in the methods of subvertising, Brandalism attempts to manifest the Right to the City concept in urban spaces at key media and political moments.